Every year, you have an abundance of fall leaves you can use in your garden if you know how to use them.

 2. Mulch Your Garden Beds

-Shredded leaves are an organic mulch that can be used in flower beds and vegetable gardens.
-They happen to be one of my favorite mulches; I use them every year.
+Shredded leaves are a free mulch that can be used in flower beds and your vegetable gardens.
+They are one of my favorite mulches; I use them yearly.

-All you have to do is add 2-3 inches of shredded leaves to the garden beds.
+All you must do is add 2-3 inches of shredded leaves to the garden beds.
 Make sure you keep the leaves from touching the stems and trunks of the plant.

-Using mulch in the garden is important!
+Using leaf mulch in the garden is important!
 A few benefits of mulching include: